0x-xsh/overleaf-free-sync/README.md

 HOW TO USE:

--Define the script's variables (Downloads Folder, zip file name, destination... etc)
+- Define the script's variables (Downloads Folder, zip file name, destination... etc)

 - Make sure yout project's name and the $ZIPFILE variable match